paxdotdev/pax/lab-journal-zb.md

         aware of id_chains.

-#### Jul 12 2023
+### Jul 12 2023

 Notes from Warfa:
 1) Removed the print lines and made the text delete a no-op for undefined id chains.
 This rendered the repeat bug pretty much invisible for the site.
 Probably worth pushing that work until after we finish the site unless it's something that is close.
     Agree it's not on critical path for initial site.
 Almost there, time-boxing to 90 minutes today.
+[Update: took longer than 90 minutes but took a step forward, and got text on Web to a stable, non-churning place.]
 2) One behavior that wasn't super intuitive was that stacker didn't respect the width and height it was set with.
 I initially didn't plan on wrapping each stacker with another frame until I noticed this. lmk if this is as expected
-   (Likely Group sizing, TODO: validate)
+   Very likely, you are expecting `<Group width=something />` to do something.
+This is a reasonable expectation, but in fact Group does not support sizing (will silently refuse to accept sizes.)
+The reason for this:  Group sits at the intersection of
+    a design tool concept (Group, which has no size of its own; it simply has the super-bounding-box of its contained elements) and a sort of "Group as `div`" as we would use in HTML.
+    The "correct" way to have sized containers for now is to use a Frame, which allows fixed sizing.
+We might introduce a "clip : bool" property on Frame if we double-down on Frame being the blessed way to have a sized Group, so that we can use them freely without incurring clipping perf penalties.
+    We can also revisit the question of whether a Group should support sizing, but this would require some new thinking backwards from the design tool and possibly some refactoring around how we handle "None-sizing".
 3) The sizes property on stacker seems to break when I set it.
 I couldn't figure out if that was because I was creating the vec in the wrong way or some broken functionality.
 That is a blocker to make the text look decent on the website so worth looking into.
-   (Possibly Group sizing)
+   Very likely the same as above — if you are expecting a Stacker inside a Group to respect the size you set on that Group,
+    your expectations will be broken.
+Try changing the Group to a Frame and see if things work as you expect.
 4) Writing the markdown list was pretty annoying using a string in the ide.
-It defaults to adding tab formatting. went on a bit of a wild goose chase for this until I realized it was these tabs that were creating the unintended markdown side effects. let me know if you have any questions.
-Will be online for next hour or so.
+It defaults to adding tab formatting. went on a bit of a wild goose chase for this until I realized it was these tabs that were creating the unintended markdown side effects.
 One solution could be to support Rust-style `r#####"`... for string literals, but this is a bit ugly.

 Another option is to lean into XML and to define the Text API a bit further.
 An idea: